wheatman/Packed-Memory-Array/README.md

 There are a bunch of predefined ones for each of use, these can be found near the top of [CPMA.h](include/PMA/CPMA.hpp).
 A few of the major ones are.

- - pma_settings: which is an uncompressed PMA without any search optimization.
+ - `pma_settings`: which is an uncompressed PMA without any search optimization.
- - spmae_settings: which is an uncompressed PMA with a search optimization with the heads stored in Eytzinger order.
+ - `spmae_settings`: which is an uncompressed PMA with a search optimization with the heads stored in Eytzinger order.
 This will be much faster for point queries, point updates, and small batch insertions.
 There may be a small slowdown in some scan operations.
- - cpma_settings: which is a compressed PMA without the search optimization
+ - `cpma_settings`: which is a compressed PMA without the search optimization
-- scpmae_settings: which is a compressed PMA with a search optimization with the heads stored in Eytzinger order.
+- `scpmae_settings`: which is a compressed PMA with a search optimization with the heads stored in Eytzinger order.
 This will be much faster for point queries, point updates, and small batch insertions.
 There may be a small slowdown in some scan operations.

 If you want you can also make your own version of the traits class to select your own set of options.

 The options are as follows, as a note some of the options are not fully supported and should not be selected.

-- l: leaf type, this selects which type of PMA leaf to use as a base.
+- `l`: leaf type, this selects which type of PMA leaf to use as a base.
 The two currently supported are `uncompressed_leaf` and `delta_compressed_leaf`, but additional ones could be added.
 These options can be further templated by the type of the individual elements.
-- h: HeadForm, this selects what type of heads to use which corresponds to what type of search optimization to use.
+- `h`: HeadForm, this selects what type of heads to use which corresponds to what type of search optimization to use.
 The options are
-    - InPlace: the heads are stored with the leafs which give no search optimization
+    - `InPlace`: the heads are stored with the leafs which give no search optimization
-    - Linear: The heads are stored together, but in the same order as the heads
+    - `Linear`: The heads are stored together, but in the same order as the heads
-    - Eytzinger: The heads are stored together in Eytzinger order which is normally the fastest in practice.
+    - `Eytzinger`: The heads are stored together in Eytzinger order which is normally the fastest in practice.
-    - BNary: The heads are stored together in a static b tree like structure, this has some theoretical benefits of Eytzinger order but in practice does not gain much benefit.
+    - `BNary`: The heads are stored together in a static b tree like structure, this has some theoretical benefits of Eytzinger order but in practice does not gain much benefit.
- - b: If BNary heads are selected then this argument should select what size b to use.
+ - `b`: If BNary heads are selected then this argument should select what size b to use.
 It should be 1 more than a small power of 2, it has been tested with 5, 9, and 17.
 If the heads are anything but BNary then this field should be 0.
- - the next two fields, density and rank should be false
+ - the next two fields, `density` and `rank` should be false
- - fixed_size: This boolean specifies that the entire PMA should be stored in a fixed size memory blob on the stack.
+ - `fixed_size`: This boolean specifies that the entire PMA should be stored in a fixed size memory blob on the stack.
 This can be useful if you want to use the PMA for something like the nodes in another data structure.
- - max_fixed_size: Specifies how big the PMA is able to grow to if it is being stored in a fixed size blob.
+ - `max_fixed_size`: Specifies how big the PMA is able to grow to if it is being stored in a fixed size blob.
- - parallel_: specifies that the pma is able to parallelize its internal operations
+ - `parallel_`: specifies that the pma is able to parallelize its internal operations
- - maintain_offsets: This is used to turn the PMA into the PCSR graph data structure.
+ - `maintain_offsets`: This is used to turn the PMA into the PCSR graph data structure.
 I highly recommend using the through PCSR.hpp and not directly.

  Some examples of defining a PMA from scratch can be found in the definitions of the predefined ones near the top of [CPMA.hpp](include/PMA/CPMA.hpp).